|Limits on the source database

 of the source and destination databases.
 We recommend that you synchronize data during

 off-peak hours.
-During full data synchronization, DTS uses read and write resources
+During initial full data synchronization, DTS uses read and write

-of the source and destination databases.
-This may increase the loads of the database
+resources of the source and destination databases.
+This may increase the loads on

-- During full data synchronization, concurrent INSERT operations cause fragmentation
+- During initial full data synchronization, concurrent INSERT operations cause fragmentation

 in the tables of the destination database.
-Therefore, after the full data synchronization
+Therefore, after initial full data synchronization

 - We recommend that you do not use gh-ost or pt-online-schema-change to perform DDL